machin3boy/Lachesis/PyLachesis/README.md

 The quorum method calculates the weight of the quorum for a given frame in the DAG.
 It primarily takes into account the set of active validators and their respective weights, while also considering any changes in validator activity or suspected misbehavior.

+- `frame` is the frame for which the quorum is calculated and stored in the cache, or returned if it is already available in the cache.

 The method uses a cache, `quorum_cache`, to store the calculated quorum weights for different frames to avoid unnecessary computations.

+The method proceeds as follows:

-Initially, it makes copies of the sets of deactivated cheaters and validators.
+- Initially, it makes copies of the sets of deactivated cheaters and validators.
 It then iterates over the `deactivation_queue`, a dictionary that keeps track of validators that are to be deactivated and the frame at which they should be deactivated.
 Validators that have reached or surpassed their deactivation frame are added to the `deactivated_validators` set.

-An `active_validators` list is constructed, which includes validators who are not in either the `deactivated_cheaters` or `deactivated_validators` sets.
+- An `active_validators` list is constructed, which includes validators who are not in either the `deactivated_cheaters` or `deactivated_validators` sets.

-Next, the method handles suspected cheaters.
+- Next, the method handles suspected cheaters.
 It iterates over the `suspected_cheaters` set, checking if a suspected cheater is not already deactivated.
 If not, it checks whether this suspected cheater has been observed by the majority of the active validators before `frame - 1` - this is akin to a buffer zone to ensure all validators have had the chance to observe the cheater in question.
 If this cheater has been observed by the majority of active validators, it is added to the `deactivated_cheaters` set.

-The method then processes the `activation_queue`, a dictionary with validators that are to be activated and their respective weights.
+- The method then processes the `activation_queue`, a dictionary with validators that are to be activated and their respective weights.
 If a validator's activation frame is equal to or earlier than the current frame and they're not already an active validator, they are added to the validators list and their weight is set.

-Finally, the method calculates the total weight of active validators that are not deactivated, either as cheaters or validators, and that are not still to be activated.
+- Finally, the method calculates the total weight of active validators that are not deactivated, either as cheaters or validators, and that are not still to be activated.
 This total weight is then used to calculate the weight of the quorum for the current frame, which is defined as `2 * weights_total // 3 + 1`.

 The quorum weight for the current frame is cached and returned.
 This represents the minimum amount of validator weight needed to reach a consensus for the frame in question.

-- `frame` is the frame for which the quorum is calculated and stored in the cache, or returned if it is already available in the cache.

 #### `is_root(self, event)`